peak-gao/code-notes/react-basics.md

     setInterval(tick, 1000);
     ```
     - It calls ReactDOM.render() every second from a setInterval() callback.
-    - Note: In practice, most React apps only call ReactDOM.render() once.
-In the next sections we will learn how such code gets encapsulated into [stateful components](https://reactjs.org/docs/state-and-lifecycle.html)
+    - Note: In practice, most React apps only call ReactDOM.render() once
+    - In the next sections we will learn how such code gets encapsulated into [stateful components](https://reactjs.org/docs/state-and-lifecycle.html)
         - We recommend that you don’t skip topics because they build on each other

  ##### React Only Updates What’s Necessary